lewisl9029/xmtp-quickstart-react/README.md

 * The [web3modal library](https://github.com/WalletConnect/web3modal) for enabling MetaMask to connect to the app

+> **Note**
+>You might also be interested in the [XMTP Inbox app](https://github.com/xmtp-labs/xmtp-inbox-web), which takes a more opinionated approach than the XMTP Quickstart React App and showcases innovative ways of building with XMTP.

 ## Prerequisites

 To install and run the XMTP Quickstart React App, you must have the following prerequisites installed: